zatonovo/crant/README.md

 Building your package
 ---------------------
-The crant script will build and check your package.
+The `crant` script will build and check your package.
 If your source is within a source repository, crant will attempt to export the latest committed version to a separate directory (export).
 If you are in a source directory, crant doesn't require any options.
+The no option call will build and check a package.

     crant